-As well as treating patients, you'll also provide advice on how to avoid injury and self-manage long-term conditions.
+As well as treating patients, you'll also promote their health and wellbeing, and provide education and advice on how to avoid injury and self-manage long-term conditions.

 As a physiotherapist, you'll need to: